JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-apps.md

 ## Web app

-To publish your web application, you first need to create the artifacts containing the compiled files and resources that make up your application.
+To publish your web application, create the artifacts containing the compiled files and resources that make up your application.
 These artifacts are necessary to deploy your application to a web hosting platform like GitHub Pages.

 ### Generate artifacts